janee-elise-mays/readme-file-generator/Develop/readme.md

 ## Questions
-'If you have additional questions about this application, please contact me below using the methods below.'
+If you have additional questions about this application, please contact me using the methods below.
 7
 8